 Small Doves can comfortably live in a bird cage but bigger ones or a group of Doves should live in an aviary.
 An aviary offers your birds lots of space to fly giving them maximum comfort.

 When using a cage to house your Doves, the bar spacing should be less than ¾ inches.
-With more widely spaced bars, your Doves can easily escape their cage.
+With more widely spaced bars, your Doves can escape their cage.

-Everyday, sweep any food leftovers or bird waste from the cage or aviary.
+Everyday, sweep any food leftovers or bird waste from their cage or aviary.
 A thorough cleaning of the habitat should be done once a week.
-The habitat of your Doves should be free from direct sunlight and wind.
+Your birds habitat should be free from direct sunlight and wind.
 Direct sunlight may raise the temperatures in the habitat making their living space uncomfortable.
-A Dove does well in temperatures ranging between 65 degrees and 80 degrees Fahrenheit.
-Also remember to clean the feeding bowls thoroughly as you clean the cages.
+A Dove does well in temperatures ranging between 50 degrees and 90 degrees Fahrenheit.

 A Dove may demand more attention from its caregiver especially if housed alone.
-If you have more than one bird in a cage, they tend to bond and require less attention from the owners.
+If you have more than one bird in a cage, they tend to bond and require less attention from their owners.

 Doves rarely get sick but just like other pets, there are some common illnesses that can afflict domesticated Doves.
 Here is a detailed guide on the illnesses to look out for.